MeriemLaleg/QuPWM/README.md

 For more information, Please contact professor  Saleh Alshebeili at : dsaleh@ksu.edu.sa

 ### Run the PWM-based features extraction
-The script “Example_PWM_models.m” shows an example of feature genration using PWM-based method. the feneration features are classifer using SVM model.
+The script “./PWM/Example_PWM_models.m” shows an example of feature genration using PWM-based method. the feneration features are classifer using SVM model.

 ### Run the motif-based PWM (mPWM-based)  features extraction
-The script “Example_mPWM_models.m” shows an example of feature genration using mPWM-based method. the feneration features are classifer using SVM model.
+The script “./mPWM/Example_mPWM_models.m” shows an example of feature genration using mPWM-based method. the feneration features are classifer using SVM model.

 ### Citation
 If you use “QuPWM” for your research, or incorporate our learning algorithms in your work, please cite: